Corvus.Quantum

 Use Case: Unmanned Aerial Systems

-Corvus.Quantum is battle-proven and currently operational in Ukrainian combat zones, securing drone communications across contested electromagnetic environments where adversaries actively intercept every available signal.
-Ukrainian UAV operations transmit mission-critical data — live video feeds, target coordinates, telemetry, and command signals — through airspace saturated with electronic warfare systems designed to capture and exploit communications.
+Corvus.Quantum is battle-proven.
+It is currently operational in Ukrainian combat zones.
+The platform secures drone communications across contested electromagnetic environments.
+Adversaries in these environments actively intercept every available signal.
+Ukrainian UAV operations transmit mission-critical data — live video feeds, target coordinates, telemetry, and command signals.
+This data travels through airspace saturated with electronic warfare systems designed to capture and exploit communications.

-Traditional encryption creates a dangerous false sense of security: intercepted data may be safe today, but adversaries can store it and decrypt it years later when quantum computers become available — exposing operationally sensitive intelligence long after the mission ends.
+Traditional encryption creates a dangerous false sense of security.
+Intercepted data may appear safe today.
+But adversaries can store it and decrypt it years later, once quantum computers become available.
+This exposes operationally sensitive intelligence long after the mission ends.
 This "harvest now, decrypt later" strategy is already being employed by state-level actors.

 Corvus.Quantum eliminates this threat entirely.
-With lattice-based post-quantum encryption, intercepted drone communications are mathematically undecryptable — not just difficult, but provably infeasible for any computer, classical or quantum, now or in the future.
-Even if an adversary captures every byte of encrypted telemetry, video, and coordinates transmitted during a mission, they gain nothing.
-The data remains permanently locked without the physical unclonable keys and lattice-based key pairs that never traverse the network.
+Intercepted drone communications are mathematically undecryptable with lattice-based post-quantum encryption.
+This is not just difficult — it is provably infeasible for any computer, classical or quantum.
+Even if an adversary captures every byte of encrypted telemetry, video, and coordinates, they gain nothing.
+The data remains permanently locked without the physical unclonable keys and lattice-based key pairs.
+These keys never traverse the network.
 This is not a theoretical capability — it is deployed and operational in one of the most demanding electronic warfare environments in modern history.

 Live Telemetry